 The cultural delights available from our local cultural communities in 2016 include:

-Russian: After almost 10 years they are back!
-We will see Blini (pancakes), Piroshki (potato and meat), Golubtsi (cabbage rolls) and cakes.
+Russian: We will see Blini (pancakes), Piroshki (potato and meat), Golubtsi (cabbage rolls) and cakes.

 Indonesian: Rendang, Chicken Curry, Cap cay (vegetarian stir Fry), Curry Puffs, Chicken Satay